i4web/sern-programming/README.md

 Your theme is equipped with 3 custom built widgets:

 * GitHub - Simple widget to display your latest GitHub Repos
-* Progress Bars - Displays a language and a progress bar to display your strength in that language out of 100
+* Progress Bars - Displays a language and a progress bar to display your strength in that language out of 100.
+Each value is customizable via the Widget interface.
-* Toolbox Widget - Display what is in your Developers toolbox made to look separate arrays
+* Toolbox Widget - Display what is in your Developers toolbox made to look like separate arrays

 Settings for each of these widgets can also be edited through the "Widgets" page in the Administration panel.